AugustinJose1221/FPGA-Build/design/README.md

   Preprocessing stage
 </p>

+To emulate the working of camera sensors, [image.v](https://github.com/AugustinJose1221/FPGA-Build/blob/beta/design/image.v) and [image2.v](https://github.com/AugustinJose1221/FPGA-Build/blob/beta/design/image.v) are used, which inputs images corresponding to left and right camera sensor respectively.
+[RWM_1.v](https://github.com/AugustinJose1221/FPGA-Build/blob/beta/design/RWM_1.v) is a read-write memory that stores the 8 bit RGB image.
+When it is WRITE mode, the RGB image pixel data is written into the memory.
+After all the pixel values are stored, the memory is put in READ mode.
+In READ mode, each pixel value is read sequentially from the memory.

 ### Filter Stage
  A detailed veiw of this stage of operation is shown in figure:
  <p align = "center">